willni9/will/README.md

 # classes:
 * main class
  * we will compute the test, then execute an fully functionality example, combine classes in the main and then execute an lab.exe file
+*base class
+ *this is a virtual class for our project.
 * commend class
  * this class, we will focus on the three commends to execute files
   * subclass 1: execvp(), duplicate the actions of the shell in searching for an executable file if the specific filename does not contain slash character.